Man charged with attempted murder after crash

-A MAN has been charged with attempted murder after a Caerphilly crash.
+A MAN has been charged with attempted murder after a suspected crash.

-The crash took place on Mountain Road at about 9.50am on Wednesday 25 October involving one car which had collided with a tree.
+Harris Avenue in Rumney, Cardiff, was closed both ways from Greenway Road to Trowbridge Road due to a serious crash yesterday morning, November 2.
+The road was closed for more than seven hours.

-A 27-year-old man and a 38-year-old woman, both from the Caerphilly area, attended hospital for treatment.
+Two women were involved with a crash involving a car.
+The two victims aged 35 and 45 were taken to the University Hospital of Wales.
+Their injuries are thought to be serious but not life-threatening, according to the force.

 Comments: Our rules